davidevanlovett/p3-sequelize-starter-kit/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+## Opinions

+- Disabled .lock files from being committed, for ease of collaboration

 ### Prerequisites

 What things you need to install the software and how to install them